B.E.S.T. Project Fund

 Additional Information

 If you are participating in an internship or a program and have not yet received notice of acceptance, you may still submit your project for review.
-If you receive the B.E.S.T., your remittance will be conditional until you receive official acceptance to the internship or program.
+If you receive B.E.S.T. funding, your remittance will be conditional until you receive official acceptance to the internship or program.

 Frequently Asked Questions